microsoft/rushstack/common/reviews/api/rush-lib.api.md

 // @beta
 export interface ICustomTipInfo {
     isMatch?: (str: string) => boolean;
-    // Warning: (ae-forgotten-export) The symbol "CustomTipSeverity" needs to be exported by the entry point index.d.ts
     severity: CustomTipSeverity;
     // (undocumented)
     tipId: CustomTipId;
-    // Warning: (ae-forgotten-export) The symbol "CustomTipType" needs to be exported by the entry point index.d.ts
     type: CustomTipType;
 }